raspy135/Qun-mk2/README.md

 Cut / Paste can be used as a temporary saved area, or to delete the track.
 REC + NO to Cut, REC + OK to Paste.

 All recorded data, Preset bucket and Mixer data will be saved as a Session automatically.
 Recording data is saved immediately and other data will be saved when looper playing is stopped.
-Recording data is a standard WAV file so you can import them to DAW.
+Recording data is a standard WAV file, so you can import them to DAW.

 ## Looper status page